emahuni/sails-hook-et-polymorphic-orm/README.md

 };

 ```
 For many reasons this is a source of confusion and blotting of code, which makes it very hard to mentain and reason about.
+It's only better if we didn't want to know what status belongs to.

+### using polymorphic associations

 With polymorphic associations this becomes very simple.
 Just create an attribute in the status model that automatically reverses and points to all associations that associate with the model?
 Here is how: